What is Capsular Contracture?

 If no scar, or a very weak scar forms, the implant is more likely to migrate.
 Gravity can pull the implant down (call bottoming-out) or the natural curve of the ribs can cause the implants to move laterally to the axilla (the armpits).
 The implants can also move together causing symmastia (connected breasts).
 A good capsule helps to secure the implants in their desired position, and helps maintain the desired results.

-*Capsular contracture is graded (Baker grades) as follows:
+*Capsular contracture is graded (Baker Grades) as follows:

 - Grade I-Naturally soft.
 Not palpable